gobboph/gobboph.github.io/content/taxi_rides.md

 It turns out that cabs make more or less the same money whether it is holiday or not and what matters most is the hour of the day they are out working.

 Location is missing but I am planning to classify the rides by neighborhood.
 The panel above clearly shows that different neighborhoods will yield different trip values.
-The most straighforward endgame for this study would be an app that advices cab drivers on where to drive in order to maximize the dollars per hour, given features and location.
+The most straighforward endgame for this study would be an app that advises cab drivers on where to drive in order to maximize the dollars per hour, given features and location.

 Nevertheless, the obvious next step is to include more than one month worth of data.
 One month is pretty much all my 8Gb RAM macbook pro can take, but thankfully cloud computing is cheap and easily accessible.